2022 Lincoln Navigator Review, Ratings, Specs, Prices, and Photos

 What kind of vehicle is the 2022 Lincoln Navigator?
 What does it compare to?

 The 2022 Lincoln Navigator is a luxury full-size SUV based on the Ford F-150 pickup.
-It competes against the Cadillac Escalade, Jeep Grand Wagoneer, and luxury three-row SUVs such as the BMW X7 and the Mercedes-Benz GLS-Class.
+It’s one of the most polished and posh SUVs we’ve driven.
+It competes against the Cadillac Escalade, Jeep Grand Wagoneer, BMW X7, and the Mercedes-Benz GLS-Class.

 Is the 2022 Lincoln Navigator a good SUV?